top of page

 Dragonflies & Damselflies of Algonquin Provinical Park field guide

-My all time favorite dragons and damsel ID book!
-While it's specifically for Algonquin species, it covers most species you will see in Ontario and is by far the easiest to use.
+My all time favourite dragons and damsel ID book!
+While it's specifically for species in the Algonquin area, it covers most species you will see in Ontario and is by far the easiest to use.

 Photo Field Guide to the Reptiles and Amphibians of Ontario